php-ru/symfony-docs-ru/components/http_client.rst

     use Symfony\Component\HttpClient\ScopingHttpClient;

     $client = HttpClient::create();
-    $httpClient = new ScopingHttpClient($client, [
+    $client = new ScopingHttpClient($client, [
+        // the options defined as values apply only to the URLs matching
-        // the key is a regexp which must match the beginning of the request URL 'https://api\.github\.com/' => [
+        // the regular expressions defined as keys 'https://api\.github\.com/' => [
             'headers' => [
                 'Accept' => 'application/vnd.github.v3+json',
                 'Authorization' => 'token '.$githubToken,
             ],
         ],

-        // use a '*' wildcard to apply some options to all requests '*' => [
-            // ...
-        ]
     ]);

 If the request URL is relative (because you use the ``base_uri`` option), the